The Legitimization of QAnon

 - Oh, it’s HORRIBLE.
 You don’t want to know about it.
 It’s not a good place to start.

-As far as I could find (and these pieces are obsessively researched for variant points-of-view, dwelling deep into the abyss of the craziest insanity), Amber never expanded on this comment, describing her pet project as “Pastel” QAnon, using her pretty, ring-girl grace to state that it is
+As far as I could discover, Amber never expanded on this comment, describing her pet project as “Pastel” QAnon, using her pretty, ring-girl grace to state that it is

 - Something so complex you should look it up yourself.